jonlhart88/ESM267-JonathanHart-webmap/docs/index.md

 Communities throughout California have long understood the need to avoid building in floodplains, and the same logic needs to be applied to building in areas at high risk for wildfire.
 Limiting the construction of homes and other buildings in areas of high fire risk can greatly mitigate wildfire damage in the future.
 Reducing development in fire-prone areas may also decrease the probability of human-caused ignitions there.
+For those who choose to live in the WUI, there needs to be a clear understanding that help is not guaranteed under the extreme fires occurring today.
+It should be assumed that no one else will be there to help you escape a possible life threatening situation.

 For homes and structures that already exist in areas at risk of being affected by wildfire, defensible space is a first step to better-protecting your home.
 Fire scientists recommend clearing vegetation no further than 100 feet from your buildings.
 Reducing woody vegetation immediately adjacent to structures by about 40% while also ensuring that other vegetation does not overhang or touch structures have been shown to be some of the best measures a homeowner in fire-prone areas can take.